 As its name suggests, Innisfree No Sebum Mineral Pact is a powder that you apply at the end of your makeup routine to help control sebum.
 The official website said it’s able to replace oil control paper and leaves the skin soft and matt.

-The pastel green plastic case comes with 8.5g of powder which is on the lower end of industry average, but still an acceptable volume.
+The pastel green plastic case comes with 8.5g of powder which is on the lower end of the industry average, but still an acceptable volume.

 Jump to the next few sections where I’ll list down its goods and bads and you can then decide if Innisfree No Sebum Mineral Pact is suitable for you.